 I’m a bestselling author, podcaster, speaker, and writing coach living in Amsterdam, Netherlands (via NYC, Los Angeles, and Seattle).
 Most recently, I founded Tilt Parenting, a podcast and online community for parents raising differently-wired kids (a.k.a. neurologically atypical).
-My next book, Differently Wired: Raising an Atypical Child in a Conventional World, will be published by Workman Publishing in late spring 2018.
+My newest book, Differently Wired: Raising an Atypical Child in a Conventional World, was published by Workman Publishing in June 2018.

 - Have written more than 18 published books

 - Book Chill: Stress Reducing Techniques for a More Balanced, Peaceful You was named a 2009 Quick Pick for the Reluctant Reader by the ALA

 - Book In Their Shoes: Extraordinary Women Describe Their Amazing Careers was included in the New York Public Library’s Books for the Teen Age, as well as the Amelia Bloomer Project’s List of Recommended Feminist Books for Young Readers in 2008

 - Created and edited the teen memoir series Louder Than Words

 - Became a Martha Beck Certified Life Coach (2011)

 - Named a Champion for Dove’s Movement for Self-Esteem (2010-2012)